Beanietoe’s big list of the healthiest food for dogs! -Updated for 2020!

 Stella and Chewy also offers an interesting raw-coated kibble if you’re interested.
 The ingredients are pretty good for this product as well, but not as good as Halo, because they use meat meals.
 The good thing about this food is that dogs love it, and they have a wide variety of flavors to choose from, so there will likely be some great options here for picky dogs.

 If you don’t care for the meat-meals, then they also make a raw topper which you can add to your own dry dog food that better fits your qualifications.
-Doing this will significantly up both the nutrition and taste factors of feeding a raw diet.
+Doing this will significantly up both the nutrition and taste factor if you struggle to get your dog to eat.
 If you’d like to see the full ingredients list for Stella and Chewy’s products and read ecstatic reviews from pet parents and their pups, then click here to do so.

 The healthiest dry dog food brands

 While Beanietoes believes that fresh or canned foods are the best for doggie nutrition, we can also understand that this is sometimes outside of the budget for many pet parents.
-So, we’ve added to the list the healthiest dry foods which you can feed to your dog as well.
+So, we’ve decided to add some healthy dry food options to the list as well.
+However, we do recommend giving them a mix of canned and dry foods.
+This is both cost-effective and better for their health.

 #1 – Halo Dog Food – Healthiest Budget Dog Food